Child car seats: Choosing a child car seat Booster seats and multiple-group seats

 Children change too much from birth to 25kg for one seat shell to adequately provide the protection they need at each stage.

-We've tested some very poor Group 0/1/2 child car seats, which fail to position the adult seat belt correctly on the child and could injure their neck and internal organs in a crash.
+We've tested some very poor Group 0/1/2 child car seats in the past, which fail to position the adult seat belt correctly on the child and could injure their neck and internal organs in a crash.

 Group 1/2/3 child car seats